Veyniac/Pico-Audio-Interface/README.md

 I am also not responsible if this somehow fries your USB port.
 Always be careful when connecting a USB cable to an externally powered device.

-Noise reduction tips:
-- Capture the audio using an isolated device (e.g. laptop on battery power) to prevent ground loops and charger noise.
-- Use larger power supply capacitors (C11 & C12).